SimbaBlock/slppp/common/slppp-directory.md

 # PROTOCOL DESCRIPTION

-## Drive ID
+## Directory ID
 ```
-The directory is identified by sha256 the create directory transaction output (txid + n) which can be regarded as `d_id`.
+The directory is identified by sha256 the create directory transaction output (txid + n) which can be regarded as `directory_id`.
 ```

 ## Transaction Detail

-### Create - Create Blockdrive Transaction
+### Create - Create Directory Transaction

-This transaction defines the properties, metadata and blockdrive itself.
+This transaction defines the properties, metadata and directory itself.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.